SumoLogic/sumologic-documentation/docs/apm/real-user-monitoring.md

 ### RUM Performance Analytics Application/Service

-The **RUM Performance Analytics Application** and **Service** dashboards show the page performance and requests for a cohort of users specified by selecting the desired combination of dimensions.
+The **RUM Performance Analytics - Application** and **RUM Performance Analytics - Application Service** dashboards show the page performance and requests for a cohort of users specified by selecting the desired combination of dimensions.

-Use this dashboard to:
+Use these dashboards to:
 * Filter data for specific combinations of application, browser, operating system, and/or geolocation.
 * Understand XHR, load, timing metrics for the selected user cohort.
 * Compare your selected timings against data for a different time period by selecting the appropriate option in the compare_with dropdown.